wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 ##### removeUserRoles(user, removingRoles)

-This function r emoves each of the roles specified in the ‘ `                   removingRoles                 ` ’ parameter to the given ‘ `                   user                 ` ’ object.
+This function removes each of the roles specified in the ‘ `                   removingRoles                 ` ’ parameter to the given ‘ `                   user                 ` ’ object.
 It returns true if all the roles are successfully removed and returns false if